 The Chinese Securities Regulatory Commission has shown support for mainland Chinese companies looking to list overseas, especially in Hong Kong.
 Amid regulatory scrutiny, some companies, like Shein, have opted to shift their listing plans from the U.S. to other markets.
 The focus on developing domestic stock markets and supporting new technologies signals a positive direction for the industry.

-The new policy also aims to attract international institutions to establish yuan-denominated funds in China.
-This move could potentially open up new for foreign funds to invest in the Chinese market and support the growth of local businesses.
+The new policy also aims to attract international investment institutions to establish yuan-denominated funds in China.
+This move could potentially open up new avenues for foreign funds to invest in the Chinese market and support the growth of local businesses.
 By facilitating the setup of RMB funds, the government hopes to tap into the capital available for China-focused investments.

 The Chinese government’s initiatives to revitalize the venture capital sector are a step in the right direction.
-However, the of these policies will depend on effective implementation and continued oversight to ensure sustainable growth in the industry.
-With the right regulatory framework and support for innovation, China’s venture capital landscape has the to regain its momentum and compete on a global scale.
+However, the success of these policies will depend on effective implementation and continued oversight to ensure sustainable growth in the industry.
+With the right regulatory framework and support for innovation, China’s venture capital landscape has the potential to regain its momentum and compete on a global scale.